-11 Things That Shouldn’t Taste Like Bacon, But Do
+15 Things That Really Shouldn’t Taste Like Bacon, But Do

-There’s also a certain level of one-upmanship in the bacon-flavored product world.
+There’s also a certain level of one-upmanship in the bacon-flavored product world, similar to the extreme hot sauce industry.
 Every year, it seems like more and more crazy bacon foods get introduced, many of which are simply invented so the company can say that they invented it.

 But for those times when a real strip of bacon is beyond reach, these products will have to do.
 Some are purely novelty, and some are nothing short of gourmet.
 But they’re all bacon-flavored, which makes them OK in our book.